Tomasz Skublak

-Tomasz Noah Skublak (born 8 December 1997) is a Canadian soccer player who plays as a forward for Scrosoppi FC in League1 Ontario.
+Tomasz Noah Skublak (born December 8, 1997) is a Canadian soccer player of Polish descent who plays as a forward for Inter Toronto FC in the Canadian Premier League.

 University career

 In 2015 and 2016, Skublak attended the University of Guelph, playing for the men's soccer team.

 In 2017, he transferred to American school University of South Florida to play for the men's soccer team.
 In his senior season in 2018, Skublak was an American Athletic Conference All-Academic Team, USF Athletics Honor Roll, United Soccer Coaches NCAA Div.
 I Men's Soccer Third Team All-Region, United Soccer Coaches Second Team Scholar All-American, First Team All-American Athletic Conference, and a two-time American Athletic Conference Offensive Player of the Week.

 Club career

 In 2017, Skublak joined K-W United in the Premier Development League.
 He scored his first goal on June 28 against the West Virginia Chaos.

 In 2017 and 2018, Skublak spent summers playing with League1 Ontario side Vaughan Azzurri.
 In 2017, he scored four goals in nine appearances and then scored another two goals in three appearances in 2018.